Harvard-IACS/2021-ComputeFest/Day 3/ml_deploy_demo/README.md

 ├── README.md
 ├── VERSION: a semantic version file for the codebase.
 ├── Dockerfile: instruction for docker image construction.
-├── docker-compose.yaml: instruction for making and running multiple docker images.
 ├── requirements.txt: dependencies.
 ├── experiment_configs: a config file that defines an experiment.
 │   └── default.yaml: a default exp config file.